wumke/react-native-immediate-phone-call/README.md

 # react-native-immediate-phone-call

 Initiate immediate phone call (without further user interaction) for React Native on iOS and Android.
 The difference with [react-native-phone-call](https://github.com/tiaanduplessis/react-native-phone-call) and [react-native-communications](https://github.com/anarchicknight/react-native-communications) is that with this library no additional user input is required for Android and the call starts instantly (Apple always asks confirmation since the last iOs updates...).

 NOTICE:

 - for React Native < 0.47 use react-native-immediate-phone-call <1.x.x
 - for React Native > 0.47 use react-native-immediate-phone-call >=1.x.x

 ## Setup

 Fast and easy:

 ```bash
 npm install react-native-immediate-phone-call --save
 react-native link react-native-immediate-phone-call
 ```

-Or manual:  add the latest version as dependeny to your package.json.
+Or manual: add the latest version as dependency to your package.json.

 ```javascript
 {